MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.8.md

 *Revenue protection guarantee (per acre).* For revenue protection only, the amount determined by multiplying the production guarantee (per acre) by the greater of your projected price or your harvest price.
 If the harvest price exclusion is elected, the production guarantee (per acre) is only multiplied by your projected price.

-*RMA's website.* A website hosted by RMA and located at *www.rma.usda.gov* a successor website.
+*RMA's website.* A website hosted by RMA and located at *www.rma.usda.gov* or a successor website.

 *Sales closing date.* A date contained in the Special Provisions by which an application must be filed.
 The last date by which you may change your crop insurance coverage for a crop year.

 *Second crop.* With respect to a single crop year, the next occurrence of planting any agricultural commodity for harvest following a first insured crop on the same acreage.
 The second crop may be the same or a different agricultural commodity as the first insured crop, except the term does not include a replanted crop.
-If following a first insured crop, a cover crop is planted on the same acreage and harvested for grain or seed it is considered to be a second crop.
+If following a first insured crop, a cover crop that is planted on the same acreage and harvested for grain or seed is considered a second crop.
 A cover crop that is covered by FSA's noninsured crop disaster assistance program (NAP) or receives other USDA benefits associated with forage crops will be considered a second crop.
-A crop meeting the conditions stated in this definition will be considered to be a second crop regardless of whether or not it is insured.
+A crop meeting the conditions stated in this definition is considered to be a second crop regardless of whether or not it is insured.

 *Section.* For the purposes of unit structure, a unit of measure under a rectangular survey system describing a tract of land usually one mile square and usually containing approximately 640 acres.